davidwrede/chef-web-docs-1/step_resource/step_resource_package_install_package_on_platform.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag resource_package_install_package_on_platform

-The following example shows how to use the |resource package| resource to install an application named ``app`` and ensure that the correct packages are installed for the correct platform:
+The following example shows how to use the **package** resource to install an application named ``app`` and ensure that the correct packages are installed for the correct platform:

 .. code-block:: ruby